Code-Institute-Submissions/photos/README.md

 ## Wireframes
 The wireframes for this project can be viewed on github in the 'Wireframes' folder.
-The project is fully mobile-responsive with the only major difference being the home page and navbar which have separate sketches for mobile and desktop.
+The project is fully mobile-responsive.
 All sketches were made on 'wireframepro'.

 ## Testing
 This application was tested across a range of browsers and devices, it is fully mobile responsive.
 Manual tests were carried out on all